How consumer behavior is driving retail’s evolution

 This increasing level of consumer convenience is growing.
 Any retail business that does not offer online purchasing is likely to struggle going forward.
 For brick-and-mortar to thrive in the future, retailers must think carefully about what their physical locations can offer that online shopping cannot match.
 This is predominantly a tangible experience that allows consumers to see, and to some extent, try out products before they buy them.
 Experiential shopping is particularly important for larger purchases such as furniture and cars.
 For example, a sofa-bed company in the south of Italy began selling online during the height of the pandemic.
 From this success, the owner has now started turning brick-and-mortar stores into showrooms, leading to 22% month-on-month growth, according to Raffaele Salese, a restructuring partner with RSM Italy.

 In general, shoppers are more demanding now.
 Those brands and retailers that already pride themselves on delivering high-quality products and second-to-none service have suffered less over the past 12 months, despite the challenges created by the pandemic.
 For example, some luxury car manufacturers and high-end handbag makers have had record years.
 Premium, high-end shopping malls fared much better during and following the pandemic than their lower-tiered competitors.
-While there will always be demand for lower-end, basic products driven by price alone, it is middle market retailers that may struggle the most in this new shopping landscape.
+While there will always be demand for the lower-end, more basic products driven by price alone, it is those middle market retailers that may struggle the most in this new shopping landscape.
 Can they still appeal to both ends of the consumer spectrum?

 The future of retail will continue to be determined by changes in customer behavior and the relationship between the ease of online and the benefits of an in-person experience.
 The central issue as we go forward is how to respond to a rapidly accelerating pace of change.
-If retail business owners want to determine their future, they will need to understand and creatively respond to shifting customer behavior and preferences, both digitally and experientially.
+If retail business owners want to determine their future, they will need to understand, react to, and creatively respond to shifting customer behavior and preferences, both digitally and experientially.